Kardinia-Church/TVNetworkIR/README.md

 Each command will reply to the host at the configured answer port (default 2391) with:
 ```
-IRTVOK if successful
+IRTV<id>OK if successful
-IRTVFAIL if not successful
+IRTV<id>FAIL if not successful
+IRTV<id>AUTHERR if the password is incorrect
 ```
 or if the command had a speicifc reply it'll reply with that